alexakreizinger/ps2hackswiki/docs/software/internal-hdd-guide.md

 This guide will cover how to format and partition a hard drive with a FreeMcBoot card, install game backups to the drive directly from PC, install a homebrew app (such as OPL if it is not already installed), and download game artwork to display in OPL.

-Optionally, it is also possible to install the software exploit directly onto the hard drive (albeit with slightly slower boot time) to always boot into it without a memroy card if desired.
+Optionally, it is also possible to install the software exploit directly onto the hard drive (albeit with slightly slower boot time) to always boot into it without a memory card if desired.
 This exploit is called FreeHDBoot and should only be done after formatting the hard drive.

 ## Credits